endoli/rdf-syntax-support/README.md

 Many things are still missing and there's a lot to do!
 Feel free to dig in!

+* File an issue first to discuss what you'd like to do.
 * Add your name to the `CONTRIBUTORS.rst` file.
 * Make sure you add tests for your changes.
 * Submit a clean pull request (no merge commits, no extra